Separation anxiety in dogs

 Help your pup overcome their stress

 Dogs can be needy — anyone that’s been barged in on while in the bathroom can attest to this.
 But if your pup can’t be alone without showing signs of stress, they’ve probably surpassed neediness and are experiencing separation anxiety.
 While this condition is super common in dogs (and cats, too), it’s not the easiest to remedy.
-Fetch by The Dodo’s on-staff veterinarian Dr. Aliya McCullough is here to share tips on helping your best friend feel better.
+Fetch’s on-staff veterinarian Dr. Aliya McCullough is here to share tips on helping your best friend feel better.

 Symptoms of separation anxiety in dogs